Signed in as:

 Inherent Loss is a function of frequency, rising with higher frequencies.
 Worst case for these HF chokes will always be on the highest frequency used.

-For our broadband choke, Black Beauty "Broad" 160-10, this worst case Inherent Loss is about 0.06 dB at 30 MHz, which is 1.38%.
-Best case loss for the same choke is on the 160 meter band, where the loss is so small it is almost impossible to detect and measure.
-It is about 0.01 dB, which is only 0.23%.
+For our broadband choke, Black Beauty "Broad" 160-10, this worst case Inherent Loss is about 0.09 dB at 30 MHz, which is about 2%.
+Best case loss on 160 meters, where the loss is about 0.018 dB, which is about 0.4%.
 The Inherent Loss plot below tells the whole story.

-Black Beauty MAX 80 is optimized for 80 meters, and has very little Inherent Loss, as the chart below demonstrates.
-Worst case loss on 80 meters is about 0.029 dB, or 0.7%.
-This Inherent Loss does not limit the power handling ability of the choke on 80 meters.
-It means that the average power dissipated in the choke due to forward power (Inherent Loss) will be about 4.3 Watts when the incident power is 1500 Watts and the mode is FT8.
+Black Beauty MAX 80 is optimized for 80 meters, where it has very little Inherent Loss, as the chart below demonstrates.
+Inherent Loss on 80 meters is about 0.029 dB, or 0.7%.
+This small loss does not limit the power handling ability of the choke on 80 meters.
+It means that the average power dissipated in the choke due to forward power (does not includes dissipation due to common mode current) will only be about 4.3 Watts when the incident power is 1500 Watts and the mode is FT8.
 It is less on CW and SSB.
 The magnitude of common mode current, the SWR, and the position of the choke in the standing waves on the feedline will ultimately determine how hot the choke gets.

 Black Beauty MAX 160 is optimized for 160 meters, and has very little Inherent Loss, as the chart below demonstrates.
-Worst case loss on 160 meters is about 0.0188 dB, which is 0.43%.
-We say "about" because this loss is so small it is difficult to detect and measure precisely.
+Inherent Loss on 160 meters is about 0.019 dB, which is 0.44%.
 This does not limit the power handling ability of the choke on 160 meters.
-It means that the average power dissipated in the choke due to forward power (Inherent Loss) will be only 2.8 Watts when the incident power is 1500 Watts and the mode is FT8.
+It means that the average power dissipated in the choke due to forward power (does not includes dissipation due to common mode current) will be only about 2.8 Watts when the incident power is 1500 Watts and the mode is FT8.
 It is less on CW and SSB.
 The magnitude of common mode current, the SWR, and the position of the choke in the standing waves on the feedline will ultimately determine how hot the choke gets.

-Power limitations are discussed on the Power page.
+Power limitations are discussed further on the Power page.

 These measurements were made with an SWR close to 1:1.